albacoto/SAIGE/README.md

 plink2 --bfile asd_ctl --extract asd_ctl.forCate_vr.markerid.list --make-bed --out asd_ctl.forCate_vr
 ```

+* Make sure that the chromosomes X & Y in the .bim file are substituted by number 23 & 24 (because SAIGE does not support letters).

 After this we are finally able to start with STEP1:

 INPUT FILES: